foilen/laser-game/README.md

 `./create-local-release.sh`

-The file is then in `build/bin/laser-game`
+The file is then in `build/amd64/bin/laser-game`

 ## Execute

 To execute:
-`./build/bin/laser-game`
+`./build/amd64/bin/laser-game`

+or with the percentage to use for triggering the alarm:
+`./build/amd64/bin/laser-game --triggerPercent 10`

 # Create release